2003 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Four-time-winners team Ireland won the opening 36-hole competition, with a 4-under-par score of 716, 11 strokes ahead of team Norway on 2nd place and host nation Netherlands another two strokes behind.
 Defending champions team Scotland did not make it to the quarter finals, finishing tenth.
 1999 champions Italy missed the quarter finals on a tiebreaker, with the same qualifying score as England and Sweden on tied 7th place.

 There was no official award for the lowest individual score, but individual leaders were Justin Kehoe, Ireland, and Torstein Nevestad, Norway, each with a 5-under-par score of 139, one stroke ahead of Alex Smith, Wales.

 Team Spain won the gold medal, earning their second title in four years, beating team England in the final 5–2.

 Team Sweden earned the bronze on third place, after beating France 4–3 in the bronze match.